Week 6: Data Wrangling in Pandas

 Numpy for matrices

-Pandas for heterogeneous dataframes ~ introductions, slicing, constructors
+Pandas for heterogeneous dataframes ~ data structures, slicing, constructors.

 Data Wrangling in Pandas